vuexp/vuexp/docs/components/_template.md

 | autocorrect   | Boolean                                           |         | ✔   | ✔      |

 ## Events
+⬇⬇⬇ This section will contain detailed information about events

 | Name        | Web | Mobile |
 | ----------- | --- | ------ |